YAbargil/Asos-Price-Checker/README.md

 2.Create 'Constants.py'file and add your api key that brought you by botfather.

-3.Run your code and message your bot with an asos product.
+3.Run code and message your bot with an asos product.

 4.Enjoy!